-When you think of Venice, you think of the canals, the Historical Regatta, Carnival and of course, the architecture.
-We recommend staying in Venice at least a few days to truly take in all of its charms.
+When you think of Venice, you think of the canals, the Historical Regatta, Carnival, and of course, the architecture.
+We recommend staying in Venice for at least a few days to truly take in all of its charms.

-Carnival is usually held at the end of February or beginning of March.
-Music, costumes and especially masks take over the city.
+Carnival is usually held at the end of February or the beginning of March.
+Music, costumes, and especially masks take over the city.
 This is still on our “Bucket List” of events to see!

 Here are our 13+ things to do when in Venice:

 A perfect place to start your adventure in Venice!
 This is the most famous piazza in Venice and one you won’t be able to miss.
 You will venture through this piazza many times during your stay getting from one place to another.
 You will find St. Mark’s Basilica, Doge’s Palace, San Marco, and Campanile all within this square.

 This church was created in 1092 and is fantastic.
 The ornate details, mosaics, frescoes, and Byzantine works of art on the inside of the gold ceilings are breathtaking.
 When we were there during the flooding (acqua alta), the water actually flowed inside the church at the entrance.
 I am not sure how the mosaic floors have survived all these years of this occurrence.
 In addition, you can actually walk up on the roof and have amazing views of the piazza.
 At the time of our last visit, you were not allowed to take backpacks inside.
 They had lockers available outside in the piazza that you could put your items inside.

 3. Caffé Florian